joshua-nugent/joshua-nugent.github.io/README.md

  + Comparing approaches to nested frailty models in survival analysis

+ + [Impact on Type I error rates](https://joshua-nugent.github.io/alphacost/) if you don't allow for varying ICC across treatment arms in a cluster randomized trial

  + [Here's](https://joshua-nugent.github.io/allFit/) a vignette on using the allFit() function to find the right algorithm for convergence in lmer/glmer.

  + [Here's](https://joshua-nugent.github.io/maximin/) a vignette explaining how maximin approaches can be used when planning a cluster randomized trial in the face of uncertainty.